MttArmstrong/testing-new-framework/_episodes/05-choosing-license.md

 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

-## Learning Objectives

-* Understand the role of copyright and licenses in guiding how developers approach contributing to the code and users approach using it.Understand why open-source licenses are popular in scientific software.
-* Understand why using existing open-source licenses is preferable to creating new ones.
-* Understand what tools are available to help select open-source licenses.
-* Understand the necessity and value of clearly documenting the choice of license in your code repository and in the code itself.

 ## Outline

 * Choose an existing OSI-approved license rather than creating a new one.
 There are ~80 to choose from that cover most situations.